invokemedia/owly-api-php/README.md

 Ow.ly is completely separated from HootSuite.
 The only thing that an API key can be associated with is a Twitter account.

+In order to use this library you need to contact their team to get API Key: https://developer.hootsuite.com/docs/owly-api-reference

 To generate an api key
 Log in to ow.ly using a twitter account then go to:  http://ow.ly/user/{your_twitter_username}?t=apikey - this will auto-generate an API key that will be tied to the Twitter account.